brentjand/brentjand/README.md

 - ⚡ Fun fact: ...
 -->

-In my current role, I create digital footprints of retail space using customized CAD software and provide in depth data analysis <br>
+In my current role, I create digital footprints of retail space using JDA Space Planning Software and provide in depth data analysis <br>
-leading to lasting impacts for my organization. <br>
+using IBM Cognos Databases leading to lasting impacts for my organization. <br>

 I'm currently building my portfolio with various Python coding projects to help optimize my workflows and delvelop a deeper knowledge of database design and implementation. <br>